-If you read my article on learning math, you’ll remember that this subject is full of concepts that may be hard for your child to grasp.
-That’s why it’s important to use real life examples that she can touch, see and feel.
+If you've seen my article on learning math, you’ll remember that this subject is full of concepts that may be hard for our children to grasp.
+That’s why it’s important to use real life examples that they can touch, see and feel.

 For example, the written numeral 5 is really just a symbol.
 We need to show them what the numerals stand for.
 These concepts are obvious to you and me, but they may not be so obvious to our children.

-This tool helps the learner see what these symbolic concepts mean.
+This tool helps them see what these symbolic concepts mean.

 The most obvious concepts to start with are numbers and counting.

 I used this useful tool a lot when my son was learning to count.
-Ours had 100 beads on it, and with it, he learned to count to 100.
+Our abacus had 100 beads on it, and with it, he learned to count to 100.

-It’s a lot less overwhelming if at first you teach him to count to 10 until he can count that far on his own, then to 20, etc. In this way, you can work your way to 100.
+It’s a lot less overwhelming if at first you teach them to count to 10 until they can count that far on their own, then to 20, etc. In this way, you can work your way to 100.

-If your child doesn’t speak, I recommend that you simply model counting for her.
-Take it slowly for her as you would do for the verbal child.
+If your child doesn’t speak, I recommend that you simply model counting.
+Take it slowly as you would do for the verbal child.
 Model counting from 1 to 10 for a while, then from 1 to 20, and so on.

 I also recommend counting other objects as well to help your child generalize this skill (apply it to new situations).